Rick Carlson is a veteran of the United States Army and served the San Diego Police Department from June 1969 to July 2004.

 Over the course of his lifetime, President Carlson has invented a number of law enforcement products including an indoor target system to help officers train with their sidearms.

 President Carlson has also started several small businesses and has served on the board of directors of local non profits and a community theatre.

-In his spare time President Carlson enjoys showing his professionally restored 1948 Cadillac.
+In his spare time President Carlson enjoys showing his professionally restored 1974 Grand Torino.
 He is also the co-owner of Code-3 Props, a business that rents historic and speciality vehicles to TV and film producers.